harpyd/thestis/README.md

 ### Test campaign

 `TestCampaign` is your test, its whole history.
 You can compare it with a test campaign of some brand like Coca-Cola, a series of successful and not very successful tests.
-In a word, a test campaign.

 Contains general information about the test and user information.
 Each `Specification` update and `Performance` launch is associated with this entity.
 A `TestCampaign` can have only one active `Specification`, the rest are archived.
 You can also get a list of all `Performances` launched within the campaign.